Filtering and Handling Exceptions

 See TimeoutExpiredError Reference for all available attributes.

-# ❌ WRONG — the empty string "" is ignored, so NO messages match
+# ❌ WRONG — empty string raises TypeError at init

 exceptions_dict = {ValueError: [""]}